-During 2002, 2003 and 2004, in addition to refinancing its \$834 million credit facility with a new \$850 million credit facility (in December 2004), the Company raised an aggregate of approximately \$3.8 billion of financing, mostly to fund capital commitments (mainly for aircraft and facilities) and operating losses.
-The Company ended the with \$3.0 billion of unrestricted cash and short-term ts.
-The Company believes that it should have sufficient investments. liquidity to fund its operations for the foreseeable future, including repayment of debt and capital leases, capital expenditures and other contractual obligations.
-Nonetheless, the Company remains heavily indebted and has significant obligations (including substantial pension funding obligations) due in 2005 and thereafter, as described more fully under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2004 10-K. Accordingly, to maintain sufficient liquidity as the Company continues to implement its restructuring and cost reduction initiatives, Company will need access to additional funding.
-The Company's possible financing sources primarily include: (i) a limited amount additional secured aircraft debt (a very large majority of Company's owned aircraft, including virtually all of the Company's Section 1110-eligible aircraft, are encumbered) or sale-leaseback transactions involving owned aircraft; (ii) debt secured by new aircraft deliveries; (iii) debt secured by other assets; securitization of future operating receipts; (v) the monetization of certain assets; and (vi) unsecured debt.
-However, availability and level of these financing sources cannot be assured, particularly in light of the Company's reduced credit ratings, high fuel prices, historically weak revenues and the financial difficulties being experienced in the airline industry.
+The Company remains heavily indebted and has significant obligations (including substantial pension funding obligations) due in 2005 and thereafter, as described more fully under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2004 Form 10-K. The Company believes it should have sufficient liquidity to fund its operations for the foreseeable future, including repayment of debt and capital leases, capital expenditures and other contractual obligations.
+Nonetheless, to maintain sufficient liquidity as the Company continues to implement its restructuring and cost reduction initiatives, the Company will need access to additional funding.
+The Company's possible financing sources primarily include: (i) a limited amount of additional secured aircraft debt (a very large majority of the Company's owned aircraft, including virtually all of the Company's Section 1110-eligible are encumbered) or sale-leaseback transactions involving aircraft, owned aircraft; (ii) debt secured by new aircraft deliveries; (iii) debt secured by other assets; (iv) securitization of future operating receipts; (v) the sale or monetization of certain assets; (vi) unsecured debt; and (vii) equity and/or equity-like securities.
+However, the availability and level of these financing sources cannot be assured, particularly in light of American's reduced credit ratings, high fuel prices, the historically weak fare environment and the financial difficulties being experienced in the airline industry.
 The inability of the Company to obtain additional funding would have a material negative impact on the ability of the Company to sustain its operations over the long-term.

-substantial indebtedness Company's could have important consequences.
-For example, it could: (i) limit the Company's ability obtain additional financing for working capital, acquisitions and general corporate expenditures, purposes, adversely affect the terms on which such financing could be obtained; (ii) require the Company to dedicate a substantial portion of its cash flow from operations to payments on its indebtedness, thereby reducing the funds available for other purposes; (iii) make the Company more vulnerable to economic downturns; (iv) limit its ability to withstand competitive pressures and reduce its flexibility in responding to changing business and economic conditions; and (v) limit the Company's flexibility in planning for, or reacting to, changes in its business and the industry in which it operates.
+substantial indebtedness Company's could The have important consequences.
+For example, it could: (i) limit the Company's ability to obtain additional financing for working capital, capital acquisitions and general corporate expenditures, purposes, or adversely affect the terms on which such financing could be obtained; (ii) require the Company to dedicate a substantial portion of its cash flow from operations to payments on its indebtedness, thereby reducing the funds available for other purposes; (iii) make the Company more vulnerable to economic downturns; (iv) limit its ability to withstand competitive pressures and reduce its flexibility in responding to changing business and economic conditions; and (v) limit the Company's flexibility in planning for, or reacting to, changes in its business and the industry in which it operates.